Learn to Dive

 Satirist Dave Barry once said ‘staying on top of the water is like standing outside the circus tent,’ and with two-thirds of our planet covered in water, there’s a lot of truth to the line.

-Today diving has changed beyond recognition, with over 20 million enthusiasts worldwide and nearly a million newcomers each year, it's now one of the fastest growing pastimes on earth.
-No matter what your age or what you want to achieve, there's something for everyone in diving.
+Today, diving has changed beyond recognition, with over 20 million enthusiasts worldwide and nearly a million newcomers each year, it's now one of the fastest-growing pastimes on Earth.
+No matter what your age or what you want to achieve, diving offers something for everyone.
 Come on in, the water's lovely...

 Learning to dive is easier than you think

-Gone are the days of having to spend weeks doing theory and pool sessions before jumping in a deserted quarry to finish your training.
-Today, learning to dive couldn't be easier and you can go from being someone who has never dived to being a fully qualified diver in as little as four days.
-It's easy and what's more it's safe.
-There are a number of options available to suit all ages and abilities from eight years to 80 years.
+Gone are the days of spending weeks doing theory and pool sessions, before jumping into a deserted quarry to finish your training.
+Today, learning to dive couldn't be easier.
+You can go from being someone who has never dived before to being a fully qualified diver in as little as four days (yes, really).
+It's easy, and even more importantly, it's safe.
+There are several options available to suit all ages and abilities, whether you're eight or 80 years old.

 Taking those first steps with the Open Water Diver certification

-The first certification you will need is the Open Water Diver which will allow you to dive with a buddy to a depth of 18 metres.
-There are a number of certification bodies out there but by far the most popular is PADI (the Professional Association of Dive Instructors), with SSI (Scuba Schools International) and BSAC (British Sub Aqua Club) also well-known organisations.
+The first certification you'll need is the Open Water Diver, which allows you to dive with a buddy to depths of up to 18 metres.
+There are a number of certification bodies out there, but by far the most popular is PADI (the Professional Association of Diving Instructors).
+SSI (Scuba Schools International) and BSAC (British Sub Aqua Club) are also well-known organisations.
 The Open Water certification has three main components:

-• Theory - you will need to complete a number of theory training modules to understand the fundamentals of diving.
+• Theory - you'll need to complete a number of theory training modules to understand the fundamentals of diving.
 Don't worry, this is extremely straightforward.

-• Closed water training - before getting into the ocean, you will need to complete several sessions in the pool to get used to basic diving techniques.
+• Confined water training - before diving into the ocean, you'll need to complete several sessions in the pool to get used to basic diving techniques.

-• Open water training - To complete the Open Water certification, you will need to complete four dives in the open water.
-This is designed to allow you to put into practice what you have learned in the theory and closed water sessions.
+• Open water training - to achieve the Open Water certification, you'll need to complete four dives in the open water.
+This allows you to put into practice what you've learned in the theory and confined water sessions.

 Three ways to learn to dive